TuomasLehti/tuomax-adventofcode/src/main/java/fi/tuomax/adventofcode/commons/cpu/refactor.md

 - Move the toggling of instructions in 2016d23 to the toggle instruction and remove the toggle-method from Instructions.
-- Add a possibility to stop the program execution from the cpu and the instructions and continue execution later from the same state.
 - Move instructions to the framework side if they are general enough.
 - Create more general instructions which can be used by InstructionFactories.
 - Refactor all the solvers which need the cpu class.